naftalic/ddmif/lp_and_simplex.md

 # A2) Theory of linear programing and the Simplex method

-First, we will briefly discuss the **primal-dual theory** with a few examples.
-Consider the following linear programing problem:
+In this section, we will discuss the theory of linear programming and the simplex method.
+Linear programming is a mathematical technique used to optimize a linear objective function subject to linear equality and inequality constraints.
+The simplex method is an algorithm used to solve linear programming problems.

+To begin, let us consider the **primal-dual theory** with a few examples.
+The primal-dual theory states that every linear programming problem has a dual problem, and the optimal values of the primal and dual problems are equal.

+Now, let's look at an example linear programming problem:

 $$
 \begin{aligned}